Big meat giant Tyson is launching a new part-beef, part-pea burger

 Tyson Foods, the largest meat producer in the U.S., was an early investor in the plant-based meat startup Beyond Meat.
 Now the company is launching its own an alternative protein brand.
 One of its first products is a “blended burger” that combines beef with peas–making it both healthier and a little more sustainable than a typical burger.

 The brand, called Raised and Rooted, will also launch with a new plant-based nugget that could appeal to vegetarians as much as omnivores.
 But the blended burger’s combination of plants with meat reflects the company’s understanding of the market.
-“I think if you look at the shape of the demand that’s happening in alternative protein, you’re seeing a lot of it’s being driven by consumers who like meat–and consumers who will continue to eat meat as part of their diets,” says Justin Whitmore, Tyson’s executive vice president of corporate strategy and chief sustainability officer.
+“I think if you look at the shape of the demand that’s happening in alternative protein, you’re seeing a lot of it’s being driven by consumers who like meat–and consumers who will continue to eat meat as part of their diets,” says Justin Whitmore, Tyson’s executive vice president of alternative proteins and chief sustainability officer.

 The blended burger has 40% fewer calories compared to a typical all-beef burger and 60% less saturated fat; at 160 calories and 7 grams of fat, it also compares favorably to the Beyond Meat burger (270 calories, 20 grams of fat) and the Impossible burger (293 calories, 17 grams of fat).